luchonaveiro/data-exam/README.md

 $ poetry add scikit-learn==0.24.2
 ```

-Now we can build the Docker image, and launch a Jupyter Notebook from inside the container:
+Now we can build the Docker image, and launch a Jupyter Notebook from inside the container and expose it on `localhost:8888`:

 ```
 $ docker build -t exercise_4 .